nicholasjclark/CV/docs/README.md

 **Service**

+-   Active member of UQ School of Veterinary Science Research Committee
+-   Active member of UQ's Faculty of Science Equity, Diversity and Inclusion Committee
 -   Served as panel member to mark a UQ Honour’s thesis
 -   Contributed to teaching and assignment design for three undergraduate courses at the School of Veterinary Science
 -   Currently co-supervising two PhD students